fntlnz/platform/errors/README.md

        - Is the error needs to wrap with another error? like `errors.Wrap("a label", err)`
          Yes?
 Create an error in withErr.go
-         * Append the Enum name in const
+         * Append the Enum name in const.
-         * Append the label in withErrStr.
+         * Append the label in withErrStrMap.
-         * Append a NewFunc in the vars func
+         * Append a NewFunc in the vars func.
-         * Append a testcode in errors_test.go TestIota

        - Is the error needs to wrap one or more value? like `fmt.Errof("The name %s already exist", name)` Yes?
 Create an error in withValue.go
-         * Append the Enum name in const
+         * Append the Enum name in const.
-         * Append the label format in withValueStr
+         * Append the label format in withValueStrMap.
-         * Create the New func
+         * Create the New func.
-         * Append a testcode in errors_test.go TestIota

        - Is the error just a const string like `fmt.Errof("Organization not found")` Yes?
 Create an error in const.go
          * Append the enum name to const
-         * Append the string value to constStr
+         * Append the string value to constStrMap.
-         * Append a testcode in errors_test.go TestIota

        - Is the error needs an http code
          Yes?
 Create an error in http.go
          * Append the enum name to const
          * Append the http code in httpCode
-         * Append the string value in httpStr
+         * Append the string value in httpStrMap
          * Append the New func in func var
-         * Append a testcode in errors_test.go TestIota